y-ken/fluent-plugin-feedly/README.md

   # Using sandbox account
   enable_sandbox   false           # Optional (default: false)

   # Set log level for this plugin.
-To see debug level, set 'debug' for this value.
+To hide info level, set 'warn' for this value.
   # it can see at stdout as like `$ tail -f /var/log/td-agent/td-agent.log`
   log_level        info 　　　　　　 # Optional (default: info)
 </source>